vaidyanathanms/SPRInG_PolydispersePolymerBuilder/README.md

 5. disperse (*Optional*)

    This keyword dictates the polydispersity of the system.
 Chains will be drawn from a Schulz-Zimm distribution.
 There are two options (and suboptions) for this case.
 Usage:

    ```
    disperse maketype optarg1 optarg2
    ```

    `maketype` can be either `CREATE` or `READ`. `CREATE` corresponds to generating a set of polydisperse chains from scratch. `READ` corresponds to the molecular weights (degree of polymerization) of all the chains from a file.
-Arguments for each option are elaboratoed below.
+Arguments for each option are elaborated below.

   * `CREATE`
     For this case a new file will be generated according to the